MadBomber/kbs/examples/README.md

 # KBS Examples

 This directory contains comprehensive examples demonstrating the capabilities of the KBS (Knowledge-Based System) gem.
-Each example showcases different features and use cases of the RETE II inference engine and blackboard architecture.
+Each example showcases different features and use cases of the RETE inference engine and blackboard architecture.

 ## Table of Contents